UBC-ORCA/fp4-gemm-accelerator/README.md

-### STALE: old instructions for 8 * 8 tile only, computing MAC with two operands of 32b holding 8 * FP4 values
+### GEN1: instructions for 8 * 8 tile only, computing MAC with two operands of 32b holding 8 * FP4 values

 On an RV32 processor, most instructions combine two source integer registers `rs1` and `rs2` into a third destination `rd`.
 We will produce an instruction to compute 64 MACs in parallel as a way of building the outer product in matrix multiply.